DrDavidPotter/DrDavidPotter.github.io/_pages/research.md

 [^2]: Your elementary school teacher might have told you to not use a double negative like “I didn’t do nothing today but binge the Crown.”
 But in point of fact, utterances like these are perfectly natural for speakers of many varieties of English, including speakers of Appalachian English where I live in Morehead, Kentucky.

-[^3]: This saying comes from some really cool language science communicators.
+[^3]: This saying comes from the really cool language science communicators at Lingthusiasm.
 [Check them out!](https://lingthusiasm.com)